 One thing to understand is that websites need to be frequently updated and optimized.
 This includes improving load speeds, providing valuable, fresh and relevant content, providing secure access, and providing a seamless and great experience for the users.

 That said, here are 5 fundamental strategies to help improve your site’s appeal and profitability as the digital landscape evolves.

 1. Provide Quality Content

 Having quality content is imperative for any website.
 The content you produce and showcase on your website should always be relevant to your visitors’ interests.
 If your content sucks, users will leave quickly.
 And a high bounce rate is a thing to avoid as it sends Google a message that your website does not provide value to the user and that will negatively impact your SEO strategy.

 But of course, the content is one part of the equation.
 The content itself should also be structured and optimized for a great user-experience, and one that encourages conversions.

-Be sure to include (but not overuse) relevant keywords in your headlines, metadescription, and body as search engine bots crawl your site and use these keywords as clues to understand what your website is all about.
+Be sure to include (but not overuse) relevant keywords in your headlines, meta description, and body as search engine bots crawl your site and use these keywords as clues to understanding what your website is all about.
 Quality content will help lead to more conversions, will keep users interested and on your website longer, and for SEO purposes, this is an important factor to consider.